deltafi/deltafi/deltafi-docs/docs/operating/metrics.md

 Each action kit has a custom metric interface built in to the Result class for the action.
 To add a new custom metric from the load action, simply use the add interface to create custom metrics with custom tags.
-Note that the actual metric name in the Graphite data store will be prepended with `stats_counts.` and custom metrics will automatically be tagged with `action`, `ingressFlow`, and `source`.
+Note that the actual metric name in VictoriaMetrics will be prepended with `stats_counts.` and custom metrics will automatically be tagged with `action`, `ingressFlow`, and `source`.

 For example, in the Java Action Kit: